tomasdms/video-interview-instructions/README.md

 # Two-camera Shoot Specs
-V2: Updated: Aug 09, 2017 by Tomas De Matteis
+V3: Updated: Sep 10th, 2017 by Tomas De Matteis
 This Specs and Instructions are applicable to any two-camera Shoot, for example (Video testimonial template)